UoB-COMSM0166/2025-group-17/README.md

 ---

-### Testing
-1. Overview
-This report documents the testing approach, tools, techniques, and outcomes for our game project.
-The testing covers both black-box (functional/user perspective) and white-box (code-level/unit testing) techniques to ensure a comprehensive quality assurance process.
-The goal was to ensure that the game delivers correct functionality, user-friendly experience, and stable performance.
-2.Black-Box Testing
-2.1 Team process
-   Agile Development: We adopted the Agile methodology, working in weekly sprints.
-This allowed us to continuously evaluate progress, adapt based on testing feedback, and incorporate incremental enhancements.
-Agile proved especially helpful due to our limited prior experience in game development.
-We prioritized building a Minimum Viable Product (MVP) and iteratively added new features.
-   Pair Programming: Pair programming was used extensively to avoid bugs and ensure clean, understandable code.
-This technique enabled collaborative problem solving and faster testing cycles.
-For example, in player attack logic, one member implemented the function while the other tested it in real-time and provided feedback.
-   Frequent Meetings: Meetings were conducted every Monday to discuss completed work, resolve blockers, and reassign tasks.
-We estimated complexity using Planning Poker, ensuring balanced workloads and realistic sprint goals.
-   Tools Used:
-      **Github** was used for version control, branch management, and bug tracking.
-      **Notion** supported real-time note-taking during meetings and goals tracking.
-      **Kanban Board** organized our tasks into "To Do," "In Progress," and "Done."
-      **Tencent Meeting** and **Wechat** supported continuous communication and problem resolution.
-2.2 Testing Focus
-   Our black-box testing included:
-   **Gameplay Mechanics**: Verifying that attack, movement, collision, and level transitions work smoothly.
-   **UI/UX Testing**: Ensuring layout clarity and button responsiveness.
-   **Scenario-Based Playtesting**: Simulating real user journeys from start to end.
-   **Bug Logging**: Reporting discovered bugs through GitHub issues for developer review.
-   This testing aproach simulated how players would use the game, helping us catch the logic errors and improve usability without needing to understand internal code.

-3.White-Box Testing
-We used Jest to create unit tests for validating internal logic of important modules such as `Player`, `CollisionDetector`, and time tracking functionality.
-3.1 layer Class Tests
-File: `tests/layer.test.js`
-·HP Initialization: Ensures that a new `Player` instance starts with default HP, critical for combat logic.
-·Shooting: Tests whether shooting adds a bullet with the correct direction and plays sound effects.
-This ensures responsive combat experience.
-·HP Updates: Includes scenarios for taking damage without death and handling HP reduction to zero, ensuring death-related logic functions correctly.
-·Position Updates: Verifies if player movement via velocity is reflected in position, and if `revertPosition()` resets it properly.
-This guards against invalid movement errors.
-3.2 Collision Detection Tests
-File: `tests/collisionDetector.test.js`
-·Out-of-Bounds Bullet Removal: Confirms that bullets leaving the screen are removed.
-This prevents unnecessary memory usage and UI clutter.
-·Valid Bullet Retention: Ensures that valid bullets remain active in gameplay, supporting uninterrupted user action.
-These tests indirectly verify internal logic like `isBulletHitWall() `and correct management of game objects.
-3.3 Time Tracking Tests
-File: `tests/time.test.js`
-·Start Time Accuracy: Verifies correct timestamp capture when the game starts.
-·Elapsed Time: Confirms that time is accurately computed during gameplay.
-·End Message Format: Ensures that completion messages display correctly formatted time (mm:ss), improving end-user feedback and polish.
-These tests guarantee that players receive meaningful feedback about how long it took to finish the game, adding an important competitive and motivational layer.

-4. Summary and Reflections
-·Coverage: Through both black-box and white-box testing, we covered major user interactions, game logic integrity, and data tracking.
-Our combination of test types enabled us to verify the system both externally and internally.
-·Efficiency: Agile collaboration, pair programming, and code reviews through GitHub ensured continuous quality improvement.
-Testing was not a final step, but a continuous part of the development cycle.
 ### Lessons Learned:
 ·Pair testing helps catch issues early.
 ·Writing unit tests made our codebase more modular and maintainable.